Chy Lung v. Freeman: Decision

 Justice Stephen Johnson Field ordered the release of all of the women from the sheriff's custody.
 However, Chy Lung still pressed the case to the Supreme Court and sought to test the constitutionality of the statute that had been used to imprison her and her companions.

 On October 1, 1875, the Supreme Court decided unanimously in favor of Chy Lung.
 Its primary argument was that the federal government, rather than that of the states, was in charge of immigration policy and diplomatic relations with other nations.
 Therefore, it was not up to California to impose restrictions on Chinese immigration.
 The Supreme Court also noted that the action by California could jeopardize foreign relations for the US government by running afoul of its treaty obligations.

 The Supreme Court noted that although states could make reasonable and necessary regulations concerning paupers and convicted criminals, the statute went far beyond that and was therefore extortionary.

 The court was also critical of the government of California, the Commissioner of Immigration, and the Sheriff of San Francisco for not presenting any arguments on their behalf in the case.

 The court was also critical of the lack of due process governing the immigration commissioner's decisions to mark particular immigrants as lewd and debauched.

-Page Act

-Around the time that the case was decided, the US federal government passed its first official policy significantly restricting immigration along lines similar to the California statute that had been deemed unconstitutional.
-The Page Act of 1875 prohibited the entry of immigrants considered "undesirable," a category that was intended to include forced laborers and female prostitutes and applied to people of Chinese citizenship and descent.
-The bar on female prostitutes was the Act's most heavily enforced aspect.
-The implementation mechanics involved prescreening of Chinese women in Hong Kong to ascertain their good moral character and to certify that they were not prostitutes.
-That was very different from the operation of the California statute, which involved inspection by the immigration commissioner after the ship had landed.

-In subsequent years, with the Angell Treaty of 1880 and Chinese Exclusion Act (1882), the US government would significantly restrict Chinese immigration.
-Later decisions on cases litigated by Chinese litigants challenging US immigration enforcement tended to be decided against the litigants and for the government (the most important of them, also known as the Chinese Exclusion Case, was Chae Chan Ping v.
-United States).
-However, as far as the decisions deferred to the federal government's authority, they were consistent with Chy Lung v.
-Freeman.

-Significance

-The case has been cited in arguments made by legal counsel and in opinions given by judges in Supreme Court decisions.
-In Arizona v.
-United States (2012), the Supreme Court ruled unconstitutional sections of Arizona's SB 1070, a law to devote state law enforcement resources to enforce some aspects of federal immigration law.
-The Supreme Court cited Chy Lung v.
-Freeman as a precedent.